 - Allow the minimum plus a unlimited part or unpaid extra days.

 - Allow a totally unlimited number of fully paid holiday days.

-These are just some of the options that you have, and each of them have upsides and downsides.
-When writing your holiday policy, you job is to figure out which approach is best for your business.
+These are just some of the options that you have, and each of them has upsides and downsides.
+When writing your holiday policy, your job is to figure out which approach is best for your business.

 Share your policy document